Manuel2u/student-registration-demo/README.md

 <br>

 ## :dart: About ##
 This is the backend for the School management system.
-It is built with Node.js, Express, and MongoDB.

 ## :sparkles: ENDPOINTS ##